companieshouse/consumer-maven-archetype/README.md

 ## Overview

 Projects generated with consumer-maven-archetype are configured with a main consumer and an error consumer.
 The main consumer consumes messages from the main Kafka topic configured for the service by `TOPIC`.
-If environment variable `IS_ERROR_CONSUMER` is true, the application will consume messages from the error topic instead of the main topic.
-The error consumer consumes messages from topic `ERROR_TOPIC` up to the most recent offset identified when the first message is consumed, after which the consumer is paused and the application should be terminated.
+The archetype does not generate an error consumer and expects the kafka-error-consumer service to be used instead.

 Messages data is forwarded by consumers to a [Service](src/main/resources/archetype-resources/src/main/java/Service.java).
 The Service implementation should contain